Academics

 Inspired by Saint Pope John Paul II, we take as our motto Cultura Vitae, the Culture of Life.
 We make it our mission to prepare our students to triumph over the materialism and despair that pervade our culture and to accept our Lord's offer to have life and have it abundantly.

-Please contact us if you are interested in starting up or assisting one of the above!
+Please contact us if you are interested in assisting one of the above or helping us start a new athletic team or club!

 The House System